cmgoffsite/Best-of-response-aggregator/README.md

   free to open an issue or submit a pull request on GitHub.

 ## License
-  This project is licensed under the MIT License - see the LICENSE file for details.
+  This project is licensed under the GLP-3.0 License - see the LICENSE file for details.